ardriveapp/pub-docs/docs/src/docs/arfs/usage/change/files.md

     * Since the `File-Id` remains the same, the File Keys for private files can decrypt all versions of that file.
     * For private files, new `Cipher-IV`s are generated for this new metadata and data transaction
 * ArFS clients can now iterate through the state of this file, since it will have multiple versions using the same `File-Id`.

+## Hide or Unhide File

+Changing the value of `isHidden` in a file's metadata will change whether or not a client should display that file.